Jheank16oz/GameOfLife/README.md

 ## Project information

-This project is a TDD project that implement best practices to coding and Clean Architecture Principles
+This project is a TDD implementation with best practices to coding and Clean Architecture Principles

 The users story of this project were based on